 Research & Development

-Successful Business Design projects rely on insights from research.
-Learn more about what kind of insights we are looking for, how we generate them, e.g. in a guided field study or an in-depth trend analysis, and how we process them as input for ideation.
+Successful Business Design projects rely on fresh and surprising insights from research.
+Learn more about what kind of insights we are looking for and how we generate them.

 We mentioned before that Business Design is an essential part of a modern innovation management system.
 But there is more needed to get innovation to the market.
 Business Design requires a very important ingredient: Fresh and (sometimes) surprising insights.
 Without new insights, it is almost impossible to create new ideas for products, services or business models.
 Creativity techniques can't compensate a lack of understanding of markets, customers' behaviour, trends or technology.
 We need to systematically and continuously dig into relevant Innovation playground(s) covering various research areas: